 MATTAPONI INDIAN TRIBE v.
 VIRGINIA (05-1141) - On March 6, 2006, the Mattaponi Indian Tribe filed a petition for cert to seek review of the Virginia Supreme Court decision which held that their treaty arises under state law, not federal law, because it was signed before the American Revolution and not created "under the authority of the United States."
 Therefore, in applying state common law, the court held that the State of Virginia is immune from suit.
 In 1677, representatives of colonial Virginia, on behalf of the British Crown, signed a peace treaty with Indian tribes, including the Mattaponi Indian Tribe.
 In the litigation below, the Mattaponi asserted that the State of Virginia violated the terms of the treaty by authorizing the construction of a reservoir that would encroach on the Tribe's lands and interfere with the Tribe's fishing rights.
 The question presented to the Court is whether the obligations imposed by an Indian treaty with a prior sovereign should be enforceable as a matter of federal law under the Supremacy Clause.
+The Tribal Supreme Court Project is coordinating the preparation of a tribal amicus brief on behalf of NCAI in support to the petition for cert which is due May 10, 2006.

-UTAH v.
-SHIVWITZ BAND OF PAIUTE INDIANS (05-1160) - On March 9, 2006, the State of Utah filed its petition for cert to seek review of the U.S. Court of Appeals for the Tenth Circuit decision which upheld the Secretary of the Interior's authority to take land into trust on behalf of Indians and Indian tribes, pursuant to 25 U.S.C. § 465 (§ 5 of the Indian Reorganization Act), rejecting the state's argument that § 5 is an unconstitutional delegation of the legislative power.
+UTAH V. SHIVWITZ BAND OF PAIUTE INDIANS (05-1160) - On March 9, 2006, the State of Utah filed its petition for cert to seek review of the U.S. Court of Appeals for the Tenth Circuit decision which upheld the Secretary of the Interior's authority to take land into trust on behalf of Indians and Indian tribes, pursuant to 25 U.S.C. § 465 (§ 5 of the Indian Reorganization Act), rejecting the state's argument that § 5 is an unconstitutional delegation of the legislative power.
 At present, three Circuits have rejected this argument by various states.
 See Carcieri v.
 Norton (1st Cir.
 No. 03-2647); and South Dakota v.
 United States Department of the Interior (8th Cir.
 04-2309).
+The Tribe's and the United States response briefs are due May 12, 2006.

-SALINAS v.
-LAMEER (05-1189) - On March 15, 2006, former members of the Temecula Band of Luiseno Mission Indians of the Pechanga Reservation (Pechanga Band) filed their petition for cert challenging the decision of the California Court of Appeals which reversed the decision of the California Superior Court and held that Public Law 280 does not grant state courts jurisdiction in civil suits that implicate an Indian tribe's sovereignty.
+SALINAS V. LAMERE (05-1189) - On March 15, 2006, former members of the Temecula Band of Luiseno Mission Indians of the Pechanga Reservation (Pechanga Band) filed their petition for cert challenging the decision of the California Court of Appeals which reversed the decision of the California Superior Court and held that Public Law 280 does not grant state courts jurisdiction in civil suits that implicate an Indian tribe's sovereignty.
 Former members of the Pechanga Band had sought an injunction in the state court to prevent them from being disenrolled from the Tribe.
-At present, the brief in opposition is due April 17, 2006.
+The Pechanga Band filed their brief in opposition on April 17, 2006 and this case should be scheduled for conference in the near future.